 The central thesis for buying hotel stocks right now is a belief that demand for travel will continue.
 And if that’s true, then the best hotel stocks will offer investors a combination of value and growth.

 Lost amid the ongoing concerns about flight delays is that Americans continue to travel.
 After two summers when travel was either non-existent or severely curtailed, Americans are taking long-planned vacations.
 And that’s good news for the hotel industry, which has been battered in the last two years.

 From personal experience, I can see that hotels are busier than they were during the pandemic.
-However, in my experience, occupancy is not quite back to pre-pandemic levels.
-That’s backed up by data from Smith Travel Accommodations Research (STR) that shows occupancy slightly below pre-pandemic levels.
-On the other hand, the same research shows that revenue per available room and average daily rates are both higher.
+However, data from STR shows occupancy is still slightly below pre-pandemic levels.
+On the other hand, the same research shows revenue per available room and average daily rates are both higher.

 Here are the seven best hotel stocks to buy now:

 The first on our list of best hotel stocks is Marriott International (NYSE:MAR), the parent company for some of the industry’s most iconic premium hotel brands.
 Marriot is also home to one of the largest loyalty programs, which currently has over 140 million members.